Dear Parents and Participants,

-Below you will find specific information regarding the new law, the required Educational Training Materials for Participants and Parents, the required Concussion Acknowledgement Form to be signed by the athlete and parent and a Medical Clearance to Return to Play Form in the event that a concussion has occurred.
+Below you will find specific information regarding the new law, the required Educational Training Materials for Participants and Parents, the required Concussion Acknowledgement Form to be signed by the athlete and parent.

 MHSAA note on - Public Acts 342 & 343, Effective June 30, 2013.